ShobitaKudva/javascript-practice/README.md

-#This repo has three beginner level applications that I created using JavaScript, and basic HTML and CSS.
+#This repo has three beginner level applications that I created using JavaScript, and basic HTML and CSS!